 You have only 21 days to respond!
 If you don’t answer the summons and complaint (or petition) in Writing, the judge or judicial referee is allowed to grant the Plaintiff a default judgment Without your input.

 If you have any doubts about whether it’s proper for the Plaintiff to sue you in a North Dakota state court, consult a lawyer immediately and before you serve or file a written response, answer, counterclaim or any other court paper.

-In North Dakota, a state district court civil action starts with service of a summons on the Defendant.
+North Dakota state district court civil action starts with service of a summons on the Defendant.
 A copy of the complaint must be served with the summons.
-Filing a summons and complaint with the state district court does not start a civil action.

 The party who starts a civil action with service of a summons and complaint is called the Plaintiff.
 The party who is served with a summons and complaint requesting civil legal action against them is called the Defendant.

 After a Defendant is served the summons and a copy of the complaint, the Defendant has twenty-one (21) days to serve a written answer to the complaint on the Plaintiff.
 The Defendant’s answer may include a counterclaim against the Plaintiff.